 Tell us about your production challenge

 A torrefied wood pellet has a higher energy density (almost half) than its regular wood pellet cousin.
-Black pellets are used to replace fossil coal in power generators.
-Biomass like straw, hemp, and many more are also suitable for torrified pellets, opening up a plethora of options.
+Biomass like straw, hemp, and many more are also suitable for torrified pellets, opening further options.

-In essence, producing torrefied pellets is much the same as producing regular biomass pellets.
-In the case of wood, it goes through the drying and milling process to get to a moisture percentage below 15 percent.
-But then, to produce torrefied pellets, the biomass is heated to 300 degrees in an environment without oxygen, reducing the mass and increasing energy content.
+This biofuel type is produced using the same pellet fuel manufacturing equipment.
+In the case of wood, it goes through the drying and milling process to get to a moisture percentage below 15%.
+But then, to produce torrefied pellets, the biomass is heated to 300°C in an anaerobic environment, reducing the mass and increasing energy content.

 Make alternative pellet fuel from recycled waste

-To fully harness the potential of bioenergy, fuel pellet producers are seeking to diversify feedstock and utilize non-woody biomass (e.g. dried green forage) and recycled waste.
-For example, agricultural leftovers, industrial food byproducts, and municipal solid waste can be integrated into the production of bio-pellets.
-However, it is important to make sure that organic wastes are pre-treated, cleaned, and have contaminants removed before being processed.
+To fully harness the potential of bioenergy, fuel pellet producers seek to broaden the range of feedstock to non-woody biomass (e.g., dried green forage) and recycled waste.
+Agricultural leftovers, industrial food byproducts, and municipal solid waste can be integrated into bio-pellet production.
+However, it is important to ensure that organic wastes are pre-treated, to remove any contaminants from the material before processing it.